afska/arduino-midi-player/README.md

 - simultaneous notes in one track
 - bpm changes

+### limitations
-It does ignore:
+- It does ignore:
-- effects: bend, vibrato, etc
-- tracks info: instrument\*, volume
+	- effects (bend, vibrato...)
+	- track's information (instrument\*, volume...)
-- any other not-note events
+	- any other non-note events

 	\* *be careful with percussion tracks*

-### limitations
-- the higher note that the buzzers can play is a *B4*: the exception is the first buzzer, which takes advantage of the Arduino's internal timer
+- The higher note that the buzzers can play is a *B4*: the exception is the first buzzer, which takes advantage of the Arduino's internal timer.
-- *((to-fix)) there are sync problems when it's used with too many tracks*

 ## usage
 ### wiring
 ![screenshot1](https://cloud.githubusercontent.com/assets/1631752/4197936/1f7d0a3a-37f2-11e4-8488-42d5e666f6a3.png)
 - up to 5 buzzers simultaneously, connected to pins [3..7]
 - a 220Ω resistor for each connected buzzer
-- [optional] a led at pin 13 :)

 ### install
 ```bash